gohweijia/Cell-Chirality-Analysis/README.md

 jupyter lab
 ```
 Note: ensure that the pre-process steps have been completed.

 ###  3.3.
 MATLAB analysis
 By default, the script run_analysis.m will skip folders that have already been processed.
-This behaviour can be changed by changing the 'run_all' variable to true.
+This behaviour can be changed by changing the 'skip_completed' variable to false.

 To run the script, first change the paths in ```paths.txt```.
 For example: